-Answer yes or no to the fourteen questions in the "National Incident Management System (NIMS)" section

-If your agency is a Regional Planning Commission (RPC) or Council of Government (COG) and questions G.I-G.14 do not apply to your organization, select N/A
+- Select yes or no to the fourteen questions in the "National Incident Management System (NIMS)" section - If your agency is a Regional Planning Commission (RPC) or Council of Government (COG) and questions G.I-G.I4 do not apply to your organization, select N/A

-G. National Incident Management System (NIMS)

-Please select Yes/No to questions G.1-G.14.
-If you answer no to any of these questions, exp G.15.
-If your agency is a Regional Planning Commission (RPC) or Council of Government (

-Yes 🗸

-Yes 🗸

-G.1 Has the jurisdiction formally adopted the National Incident Management System (NIMS) throughout the jurisdiction or organization to prevent, protect against, mitigate, respond to, and recover from incidents?:

-G.2 Has the jurisdiction ensured training for the incident personnel incorporates NIMS training that is pertinent to each individuals incident responsibilities in alignment with the NIMS training program?:

-G.3 Does the jurisdiction develop, maintain, and implement mutual aid agreements (to include agreements with the private sector and nongovernmental organizations)?:

-G.4 Does the jurisdiction apply ICS as the standard approach to the on-scene command, control, and coordination of incidents?:

-G.5 Does the jurisdiction enable effective and secure communications within and across jurisdictions and organizations?:

-G.6 Does the jurisdiction identify and inventory deployable incident resources consistently with national NIMS resource typing definitions and job titles/position qualifications, available through the Resource Typing Library Tool?:

-for data collection, analysis, and dissemination to meet organizational needs for situational awareness?
+G. National Incident Mana gement System (NIMS) G.7 Has your agency designated a point of contact to serve as the principal Yes ▼ Please select Yes/No to questions (G.1-G.14.
+If you answer no to any of these questions, explain planned activities during the grant period to strive coordinator for the implementation of towards being NIMS compliant in G NIMS?: ng Commission (RPC) or Council of Government (COG) and questions G.1-G.14 do not apply, select N/A. G.1 Has the jurisdiction formally adopted the National Yes ▼ G.8 Has your agency adopted NIMS Yes ▼ Incident Management System terminology for the qualification, (NIMS) throughout the certification, and credentialing of incident jurisdiction or organization to personnel?: prevent, protect against, mitigate, respond to, and C O D 4h - NIME recover from incidents?: G.9 Does your agency use the NIMS Resource Management Process during Yes ▼ incidents? (identify requirements, order and G.2 Has the jurisdiction Yes ▼ acquire, mobilize, track and report, ensured training for the incident personnel demobilize, reimburse and restock): incorporates NIMS training that is pertinent to each individuals G.10 Does your agency implement JIS for Yes ▼ incident responsibilities in alignment with the NIMS the dissemination of incident information to training program?: the public, incident personnel, traditional 3.
+3 and social media, and other stakeholders?: G.3 Does the jurisdiction Yes ▼ C 44 Parameter MAC develop, maintain, and implement mutual aid G.11 Does your agency use MAC Groups/Policy Groups during incidents to Yes ▼ agreements (to include enable decision making among elected and agreements with the private appointed officials and support resource sector and nongovernmental organizations)?: prioritization and allocation?: organizations): .
+G.4 Does the jurisdiction apply Yes ▼ G.12 Does your agency organize and Yes ▼ ICS as the standard approach manage EOC's and EOC teams consistent to the on-scene command, control, and coordination of with pertinent NIMS guidance?: incidents?: C 42 D G.13 Does your agency apply plain language and clear text communications Yes ▼ G.6 Does the jurisdiction identify and inventory Yes ▼ standards?: deployable incident resources consistently with national NIMS G.14 Does your agency develop, maintain, Yes ▼ resource typing definitions and and implement procedures for data job titles/position qualifications, available collection, analysis, and dissemination to through the Resource Typing meet organizational needs for situational Library Tool?: awareness?: